 🥡 Storing & Reheating

-Store any unused portions of your chicken and wild rice soup in an air tight container and refrigerate cream soups for 3-4 days.
-I do not suggest freezing this soup as cream based soups tend to separate once thawed and reheated.
+Store any unused portions of your chicken and wild rice soup in an airtight container and refrigerate cream soups for 3-4 days.
+I do not suggest freezing this soup, as cream-based soups tend to separate once thawed and reheated.

 To reheat your creamy chicken Minnesota wild rice soup, simply add to a saucepan and heat on low, stirring occasionally, until warmed all the way through (for multiple servings).
-My daughter loves this soup and microwaves her individual portions for 2-3 minutes, stirring half way through heating, with wonderful results!

 Creamy Chicken Minnesota Wild Rice Soup